hypertensioncenter/new-site/content/post/2025-05-14-post-doc-position-available/index.en.md

 Trial period of 6 months is applied in the position.

 How to Apply
-Please submit your application via the electronic application form of the University of Turku by 13 June 2025 at 4 p.m.
-(Europe/Helsinki) at the latest.
-A link to the application form is available at the beginning of this announcement (Apply for the job).
+Please submit your application via the electronic application form of the University of Turku by 13 June 2025 at 4 p.m. https://ats.talentadore.com/apply/tutkijatohtori-vaestokohorttien-multiomiikkadata/ZjaRnA?lang=en&UTUID=20883

 The application should be written in English and contain:

-Cover letter with a brief description of previous research experience, and a motivation to why you are applying (one page) CV (max 4 pages)
+-Cover letter with a brief description of previous research experience, and a motivation to why you are applying (one page) -CV (max 4 pages)
-List of publications
+-List of publications
-Copies of relevant degree certificates
+-Copies of relevant degree certificates
-Contact information of 1-2 references
+-Contact information of 1-2 references

 Further information
 For additional information about the position, please contact Professor Teemu Niiranen (tejuni@utu.fi).